This post may contain affiliate links. Read the full disclosure here.

 In order to produce breast milk, your estrogen levels need to drop.
 If this doesn’t happen, or something in your diet causes your estrogen levels to rise, then you are going to affect your milk supply.
 For example, if you decide to reduce your calories, but do not focus on nutrient-dense foods, your body is not going to be happy.
 While breastfeeding, your body wants nutrient-dense foods, and it needs more nutrients.
 This often comes out in carb and sugar cravings, even though it really needs lots of greens and lean protein.
-If you stay in a certain caloric intake, but eat high-carb, high-sugar foods, you are promoting more insulin in your body.
-This is why calories in verses calories out isn’t a good model during breastfeeding, and so many bloggers and health professionals tell breastfeeding mamas not to cut calories.
+If you stay within a certain caloric intake but eat high-carb, high-sugar foods, you are promoting more insulin in your body.
+This is why calories in versus calories out isn’t a good model during breastfeeding, and so many bloggers and health professionals tell breastfeeding mamas not to cut calories.

-If you only cut calories, but eat a high carb diet, your insulin increases which increases your estrogen.
+If you only cut calories, but eat a high-carb diet, your insulin increases which increase your estrogen.
 Increases in estrogen mean more stored fat and less breast milk.

 Rather than increasing calories if your milk supply drops, eat foods to decrease estrogen:

 Cruciferous veggies like broccoli and cauliflower help decrease estrogen in the body.
 While breastfeeding, you want to keep estrogen levels low, and if your milk supply seems to be dropping while you are trying to lose weight, you don’t have to give up!
-You can also try a homone-balancing lactation shake, full of nutrients and herbs that promote hormone health!
-Here’s more details on cruciferous veggies and estrogen,
+You can also try a hormone-balancing lactation shake, full of nutrients and herbs that promote hormone health!
+Here are more details on cruciferous veggies and estrogen,

 Because they have a component called indole-3-carbinole that is being shown time and time again to reduce levels of estrogen in the body.
 They also have levels of sulfur in them which detoxify the body quite well.
 Not only do you reduce serum levels of estrogen within the body, but you also help the body eliminate them easier.
 Since estrogen levels are actually highest at night and lower during the day, it’s most important to eat your big bowl of broccoli before bed.